aloyrs/coding-notes/computer-networking/osi-model.md

    - This is the topmost layer that interacts directly with end-user applications.
    - It provides services and protocols that allow applications to communicate over the network.
    - Key components: HTTP, FTP, SMTP, and application-specific protocols.

-Acronym for OSI model:
-_Please do not take sausage pizza away_